shstrophies/SHSTrophies/README.md

 **UI Related Backend**
 ___________________________________________________

-- have the players&years cards clickable and have them show a screen with all trophies that person won.

 - replace "--" with "Team Trophy"

+-Fix possibility of looping bug if someone keeps on pressing on a name. have it be able to be clicked max once

 ___________________________________________________
 ### UI:
 ___________________________________________________

-  - Refine search results page
+  - Add the exact search result to search results page

   - look into back buttons

   - add question mark to search bar with search options

-  - adjust search page and tapping onto the card pages

 ___________________________________________________
 ### Torrens/Leadership Kids